therealseeds/seeds-sdk-android/README.md

 ###3.
 Display the Seeds promo interstitial

-Use the InAppMessageManager instance to load:
+Use the Seeds instance to load:

 ```java
 Seeds.sharedInstance().requestInAppMessage();